Authors of section

 Basilar fractures (Mayo type III), typically one or two large fragments.
 These may often be repaired with lag screws through or beside a dorsal plate.
 A medially extended exposure may be necessary for reduction and fixation.
 Occasionally, an additional anteromedial plate may be required.

 Irreparable coronoid fractures, because of extreme comminution and/or osteoporosis, are occasionally encountered.
-Restoration of elbow stability may require additional use of a hinged external fixator.
+Restoration of elbow stability may require additional use of a hinged internal or external fixator.

-In small type I and II, and multifragmentary, fractures of the coronoid process, the fragments with joint capsule and/or brachialis tendon can be reattached with sutures.
+In small type I and II, and multifragmentary, fractures of the coronoid process, the fragments with joint capsule can be reattached with sutures.
 For smaller anteromedial fractures, this requires a medial approach.

-Pass one or two Nr.
-2 or Nr.
-5 nonabsorbable sutures through or around the coronoid fragment(s) and if possible through the capsule and/or brachialis tendon that are attached to it.
+The sutures are passed through or around the coronoid fragment(s) and, if possible, through the capsule that is attached to it.

 Drill two holes with the drill aimed from the dorsal aspect of the ulna on either side of the crista into the bed of the fractured coronoid, close to the articular surface.
 The drill holes should be as wide apart as possible yet still be within the fracture bed.